nigelhartm/game_of_life/README.md

 Feel free to experiment with different initial patterns and observe how they evolve over time.

 ## Contributing
-We welcome contributions to this project!
+I welcome contributions to this project!
 If you have ideas for improvements, bug fixes, or new features, please submit issues or pull requests on GitHub.
 Together, we can make this implementation even better.

 ## License
 This project is licensed under the MIT License.
 For more details, please refer to the LICENSE file.<br>